-The cafe was of ladders will be adhered to at all times.
-The The safe use of ladders will be adhered to at all times.
+The safe use of ladders will be adhered to at all times.
 The following principles will be followed: a) The ladder shall be adequately secured or tied.
 In the event where the ladder cannot be tied then a second person will be standing at the foot of the ladder to prevent slippage occurring. b) Only one person is allowed on the ladder at any one time c) Ensure that ladders extend sufficiently above the place of landing place to which it provides access, unless other measures have been taken to ensure a firm handhold. d) Ensure that ladders are not painted as this will hide defects.
-Any ladders that have been painted should be removed from site "home made" ladders and domestic ladders will not be permitted for use on site. f) Portable ladders must be placed at the correct angles of 75 degrees - roughly one metre out for every four metres up. g) The ladder shall only be used on a suitable level base.
+Any ladders that have been painted should be removed from site e) Only industrial heavy duty ladders are to be used, "home made" ladders and domestic ladders will not be permitted for use on site. f) Portable ladders must be placed at the correct angles of 75 degrees - roughly one metre out for every four metres up. g) The ladder shall only be used on a suitable level base.
 Persons should also avoid leaning ladders against fragile surfaces. h) The ladder must be positioned so as to ensure its stability during use.